kriwil/labster-wiki-dump/markdown/0040_Cleft_Lip_and_Palate.md

 palate takes palate takes place between 7^th^ and 14^th^ week of gestation.\
  ![Cleft Lip and
-Palate](Cleft Lip and Palate.jpg "fig:Cleft Lip and Palate")
+Palate](/wiki/Cleft Lip and Palate.jpg "fig:Cleft Lip and Palate")

 Generally, cleft is divided into three categories: